pascalkrautm/002---Audio-News-Podcast-Generator/README.md

       "You can either have them read to you immediately or download them for later as mp3 or pdf. ") print(" ")

-First the PodcastGenerator will be started.
-With the provided Keywords from Class: Helper it will crawl through all urls inside the url list.
-If the number of podcast with entries > 0 it will start the user input from Class: Help to decide the further steps.
+First, the `PodcastGenerator` will be started.
+With the provided Keywords from class "Helper" it will crawl through all URLs inside the URL list.
+If the number of podcast with entries > 0, it will start the user input from class "Helper" to decide the further steps.

     def main():
         while True: